Seth Moulton: Transgender issues

+In August 2026, when his Democratic primary opponent Ed Markey, attacked Moulton for abandoning trans children with his earlier remarks, Moulton accused Markey of being "just like the Republicans" for "injecting a divisive social issue into the primary campaign".
+Moulton also said that despite his previous apology, he was "not sorry for the substance of his earlier remarks".

 Personal life

 On June 23, 2017, Moulton announced his engagement to his girlfriend Liz Boardman, a senior client partner at an executive search firm.
 They were married at the Old North Church in Marblehead, Massachusetts, on September 22, 2017.
 She changed her surname to his, becoming Liz Moulton.
 Their first child was born in October 2018.
 In 2019, Moulton announced that he was suffering from post-traumatic stress disorder (PTSD) following his service in the Marine Corps.
 On August 29, 2020, Moulton announced that the family was expecting a second child, who was born in February 2021.